Eva-Kuk/smoothie-lovers/TESTING.md

 ## Testing Accessibility
 ----
-The website's accessibility was also tested using Lighthouse this time on the heroku.
-The test result were satysfying.
+The website's accessibility was also tested using Lighthouse, but this time on Heroku.
+The test results were satisfying.

 **Recipes Page** (`recipes.html`) - HOME PAGE